 Tip #5.
-Consult With a Wrongful Termination Lawyer
+Consult With our Wrongful Termination Lawyers

 Wrongful termination cases are not easy to win.
 Employers have many ways to argue that they fired an employee for poor performance, irregular attendance, or bad behavior even if solid evidence for discrimination or retaliation exists.
-Partnering with an attorney who knows how to cut through the attempted evasion tactics deployed by employers will greatly increase the chances of succeeding in a wrongful termination claim.
+Partnering with attorneys who know how to cut through the attempted evasion tactics deployed by employers will greatly increase the chances of succeeding in a wrongful termination claim.

-You can consult with an experienced employment lawyer in Columbus, Ohio, by calling Coffman Legal at 614-949-1181 or connecting with us online.
+You can consult with experienced employment lawyers in Columbus, Ohio, by calling Coffman Legal at (614) 949-1181 or connecting with us online.
 The initial conversation will cost you nothing, and everything you share with us will be kept in strict confidence.